Giving a Police Statement in Australia

 What is a police statement?

-A police statement is a written document stating your version of events regarding a crime and which is signed and dated by you.
+A police statement is a written document stating a person’s version of events.
 You should always make sure you know what crime is being investigated before you decide to answer questions or make a statement to police.
 You should also always ask for a copy of your statement from the police after you have made one.

 Can you be forced to give a statement to police?